wavemotion-dave/A8DS/readme.md

 Missing :
 ----------------------------------------------------------------------------------
 Not much.
+CART support is not included.
+The .ATX support is included but not fully tested so compatibility may be lower.
 In order to get proper speed on the older DS-LITE and DS-PHAT hardware, there is a Frame Skip option that defaults to ON for the older hardware (and OFF for the DSi or above).
 This is not perfect - some games will not be happy to have frames skipped as collisions are skipped in those frames.
 Notably: Caverns of Mars, Jumpman and Buried Bucks will  not run right with Frame Skip ON.
 But this does render most games playable on older hardware.
 If a game is particularlly struggling to keep up on older hardawre, there is an experimental 'Agressive' frameskip which should help... but use with caution.

+Remember, emulation is rarely perfect.
+Further, this is a portable implementation of an Atari 8-bit emulator on a limited resource system (67MHz CPU and 4MB of memory) so it won't match the amazing work of something like Altirra.
+If you're looking for the best in emulation accuracy - Altirra is going to be what you're after.
+But if you want to enjoy a wide variety of classic 8-bit gaming on your DS/DSi handheld - A8DS will work nicely.

 Troubleshooting :
 ----------------------------------------------------------------------------------